How to Become a Psychiatric Nurse Practitioner

 - Admission Requirements: BSN programs typically require high school or college transcripts, a resume, and a GPA of 2.5 or higher.
 Many nursing schools only admit students who have completed prerequisites in physiology, chemistry, microbiology, and anatomy.

 - Time to Complete: A traditional BSN degree typically takes four years of full-time study.
-Graduates of associate nursing programs or students who previously earned a non-nursing undergraduate degree may be able to transfer previously earned credits to shorten the time needed to complete the BSN.
+Graduates of associate nursing programs or students who earned a non-nursing undergraduate degree may be able to transfer previously earned credits to shorten the time needed to complete the BSN.

 - Time to Complete: The MSN takes two years or less to finish.
 Some schools offer bridge or accelerated programs that admit students with an ADN or with a bachelor's degree in another field.

-- Skills Learned: MSN graduates acquire advanced clinical nursing and organizational skills that foster ethical decision-making and professional relationships.
+- Skills Learned: MSN graduates get advanced clinical nursing and organizational skills that foster ethical decision-making and professional relationships.
 These programs also provide training in healthcare informatics and technologies to help nurses manage and protect patient data.

 Doctor of Nursing Practice